 – NR-AdditionalPath

-The IE NR-AdditionalPath is used by the target device to provide information about additional paths in association to the TOA measurements associated to NR positioning in the form of a relative time difference and a quality value.
-The additional path nr-relativeTimeDifference is the detected path timing relative to the detected path timing used for , and each additional path can be associated with a quality value nr-path-Quality.
+The IE NR-AdditionalPath is used by the target device to provide information about additional paths associated with the path timing measurements for NR positioning in the form of a relative time difference and a quality value.
+The additional path nr-relativeTimeDifference is the detected path timing relative to the detected path timing used for determining the corresponding timing measurements, and each additional path can be associated with a quality value nr-path-Quality.

 -- ASN1START